deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16215/index.md

 > </details>

-> Table 7 presents the architectures of student LLMs with varying sizes, detailing their hidden size, feed-forward network (FFN) hidden size, number of layers, attention heads, query groups, and whether word embeddings and output weights are tied.
+> Table 7 shows the different architectures of student LLMs with varying sizes used in the experiments.

 {{< table-caption >}}